AliOraei78/CSharpRestApiMastery/README.md

 ### Middleware Pipeline
 - RequestTimingMiddleware added before MapControllers.
 - Logs written to console and rolling daily files in /logs folder.

+## Swagger + OpenAPI

+- Swashbuckle.AspNetCore integration.
+- Swagger UI at root (/) with custom title and description.
+- Endpoint documentation with XML comments and attributes.
+- Response types and status codes documented.

+### Swagger UI
+- Interactive testing for all CRUD operations.